lyndon025/playtested/src/content/article/2023-07-12-hd-2ds-growing-popularity-in-mobile-gaming-continues--first-impressions---knightingale.md

 ---
-title: "HD-2D’s growing popularity in mobile gaming continues | First Impressions - Knightingale"
+author: lyndonguitar
+category: Review
-description: "Knightingale revolves around forming a party of five combatants from the player's available heroes, progressing through the story, and encountering formidable opponents.
-The game offers a degree of openness, enabling players to explore towns, interact with NPCs, engage in trading, and partake in side activities like bulletin board or dungeon crawling."
+description: Knightingale revolves around forming a party of five combatants from the player's available heroes, progressing through the story, and encountering formidable opponents.
+The game offers a degree of openness, enabling players to explore towns, interact with NPCs, engage in trading, and partake in side activities like bulletin board or dungeon crawling.
+featured: false
 pubDate: 2023-07-12
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "knightingale"]
+tags:
-featured: false
+- taptap
+- knightingale
-thumb: ""
+thumb: ''
+title: HD-2D’s growing popularity in mobile gaming continues | First Impressions - Knightingale
 ---

 Knightingale revolves around forming a party of five combatants from the player's available heroes, progressing through the story, and encountering formidable opponents.
 The game offers a degree of openness, enabling players to explore towns, interact with NPCs, engage in trading, and partake in side activities like bulletin board or dungeon crawling.